-7. The centre shall establish a register of mediators and arbitrators who support parties in resolving disputes.
+7. The centre shall establish a register of mediators and arbitrators who help parties to resolve disputes.
 They must be independent and possess relevant skills and experience.
 The register shall require the approval of the Management Board.

 8. Examiners and members of the Division of the Institute or Boards of Appeal may not take part in any mediation or arbitration concerning a case in which they have: